theclimbersclub/website/src/_docs/membership/membership-overview.md

 The idea of an adventurous climb is linked to a combination of factors in addition to the grade; for example the length of a climb, the availability of protection or its location (e.g. high mountain, remote, inescapable, difficult access or descent).

-Multi-pitch sports route can be adventurous such as “Wings for Life” on Telendos (Kalymnos); it is long, relatively remote certainly difficult to escape from and with a good hike over the top and down to the bar!

 ### Our Mission

 > The object of the Club will be to, encourage mountaineering, particularly in England, Ireland, and Wales, and to serve as a bond of union amongst all lovers of mountain climbing. ~ Journal 1898 Vol 1